 Undoing mistakes and page management are some of the most common Paper actions I get questions about.
 In my experience most people had no clue you could do either — so I’m happy to see they’re more discoverable now.

-Undoing (Rewinding) can still be triggered with a gesture2 or tapping the new « button found in the tool tray.
+Undoing (Rewinding) can still be triggered with a gesture2 or by tapping the new « button found in the tool tray.
 Tap the button to step back an edit at a time or hold down to speed it up.

 The • • • button below each idea allows you to delete, duplicate, and move pages now.
 You no longer have to tap and hold an idea with one hand and do finger gymnastics with the other to move things around.